URL copied to clipboard

 What Is Share?

-A share is a unit of ownership in a company representing a proportional claim to the company’s assets and profits.
-Shares provide shareholders with voting rights and the potential for dividend income.
+A share is a unit of ownership in a company that represents a claim on the company’s assets and profits.
+Shareholders are entitled to a portion of the company’s earnings and may also have voting rights depending on the type of share.

 What Is Debenture?